JacksonKuo/blog/_posts/2026-4-19-terraform-gcp-dts.markdown

 Apparently, the DTS Schedule backfill will only run once on a GCS file, unless the file has been updated.

+Also make sure you GCP user is an Editor make sure it also has BigQuery User and BigQuery Data Viewer role, otherwise trying to view the table will return errors.

 # References
 [^1]: [https://docs.cloud.google.com/bigquery/docs/enable-transfer-service#service_agent](https://docs.cloud.google.com/bigquery/docs/enable-transfer-service#service_agent)
 [^2]: [https://docs.cloud.google.com/bigquery/docs/use-service-accounts](https://docs.cloud.google.com/bigquery/docs/use-service-accounts)